web-warrior/AlaskaAir-AuroDemoV3/README.md

 View LIVE build of "Auro Demo v2 CRA/REACT build"

- - created by Alaska Airlines in May of 2021, a few updates were made recently (2024) after discovering the build was broken
+ - created by Alaska Airlines in May of 2021, a few updates were made recently in 2024 to fix the demo build that I discovered was broken when I was asked to try it out.